A. Searches in General

 When the police or an employer rely upon such a consent form as the basis for their warrantless search, they have no more authority than they have been given by the consent.
 Courts will take into account any express or implied limitations or qualifications attending that consent which establish the permissible scope of the search in terms of such matters as time, duration, area or intensity.
 The state bears the burden affirmatively to establish that consent was voluntary and the consent shall not be lightly inferred.
 See State v.
 Roseboro, 1990 WL 277237 (Conn.
 Super.
 1990) (unreported); See also Brown-Criscuolo v.
 Wolfe, 601 F.Supp.2d 441, 243 Ed.
 Law Rep. 245.

 3. Third Party Consent: Introduction

 An additional concern affecting Fourth Amendment protection is consent.
-An individual is deemed to have waived his constitutional protections, thus receiving no protection, when he consents to a governmental search.
+An individual is deemed to have waived their constitutional protections, thus receiving no protection, when they consent to a governmental search.
 Of particular concern in employment contexts is the ability of a person other than the defendant to appropriately authorize a search.
 Courts have expressed contrary views on what gives a “third party” the authority to consent to a search of another’s property, and while no one approach is used exclusively in these cases some general considerations can be explained.